 Out of the box, PowerPoint and Keynote both give you basic templates that you can use to structure your presentation.
 To some degree, these are crutches set up so that anyone can quickly start using these presentation tools and get something going in short order.
 However, from step one, the PowerPoint themes are structured to look generic.

 Powerpoint is Generic

 The counter argument from PowerPoint users in the Keynote-PowerPoint war is that you can do anything with PowerPoint that you can do with Keynote.
 However, this is only really true for power-users.
-Users that are comfortable delving deep into the weeds or seeking answers on forums for creating that really neat bouncing basketball animation or transition effect.
-And that’s kind of the big problem here…
+Users that are comfortable delving deep into the weeds or seeking answers on forums for creating that elegant bouncing basketball animation or transition effect.
+And that’s the big problem here…

 Keynote = “Lickable” Themes

 In contrast to PowerPoint, Keynote has gorgeous basic themes and templates.
 The themes are diverse in purpose as well.
 The basic themes for PowerPoint all lend themselves adequately to classroom or generic office settings, whereas Keynotes basic theme templates have a wider spectrum of basic uses.

 If you want a simple presentation, no frills, something to start building from scratch – you have a black or white My Presentation theme ready to go.
 If you want to create a showcase for your product, Showroom is setup for that, again – right away from the core theme chooser that comes preloaded with your software.
 Perhaps you want to create a slideshow of pictures, again, preloaded as the Photo Essay theme.
 Seriously, if you’re looking at which software gives you the best looking and wider array of choices up-front, there’s no competition.
 Keynote is cleaner, slicker, and will make your material look better than PowerPoint – if you’re a novice user.